Indefinite Leave To Remain

 Indefinite Leave to Remain (ILR) means permanent residence or settlement in the UK.
 Permanent residence is desirable because it brings a host of new rights, including the right to vote and access to public funds and benefits.
 It also takes away the worry of reapplying for visas and potential rejection.

 The other big advantage to having permanent residence is that you will be entitled to apply for naturalisation as a British citizen after a year.
 This means you will have a British passport.

 Permanent residence is granted to people on temporary visas who have shown a commitment to the UK and have been here legally for a number of years.
-The period of time to qualify for permanent residence varies from 5 years for many visas holders, to 10 years for those who have legally stayed on any basis.
+The period of time to qualify for permanent residence varies from from 3 years for certain visas holders, to 10 years for those who have legally stayed on any basis.